 Because one of the most trying aspects of rheumatoid arthritis is learning to live with pain, many doctors recommend pain management training.
-Cognitive therapy for pain management combines behavior modification with relaxation techniques.
-These programs focus on improving emotional and psychological well-being by teaching you how to relax and conduct daily activities at a realistic pace.
+They may call it “cognitive therapy.”

 Exercise, Joint Pain, and Rheumatoid Arthritis

-When joints are stiff and painful, exercise might be the last thing on your mind.
-Yet with rheumatoid arthritis, exercising regularly is one of the best things you can do.
+When your joints are stiff and painful, exercise might be the last thing on your mind.
+Yet with RA, exercising regularly is one of the best things you can do.

-- People who exercise live longer, with or without rheumatoid arthritis.
+- People who work out live longer, with or without rheumatoid arthritis.

-- Exercise can keep bones strong.
+- Your bones will be stronger.
 Thinning of the bones can be a problem with rheumatoid arthritis, especially if you need to take steroids.
-Exercise helps bones keep their strength.

 Natural Treatments for Rheumatoid Arthritis